 Despite the benefits, logging in automatically with the same access controls does not fit for all use cases.
 Some of these cases require enforcing more stringent authentication policies than others.
 This can be due to different user preferences, application requirements or identity provider access policies.

-There is one truth that holds for all: users, applications and identity providers all have the ability to make Single Sign-On more secure.
+There is one truth that holds for all: users, applications and identity management providers all have the ability to make Single Sign-On more secure.

 In the end, the user is always in control